posativ/regenwolken/README.md

 Regenwolken.
 This will return into customized URLs, pointing directly to the ressource.

+### Configuration and Usage

+See [USAGE.md](/posativ/regenwolken/blob/master/doc/USAGE.md) for a detailed instruction manual.

 ### API implementation

 Regenwolken provides all API calls to get Cloud.app working and has only few